stochasticHydroTools/libMobility/README.md

 ## Installation

-You can install libMobility latest release through our conda channel:
+You can install the latest libMobility release through the conda-forge channel:

 ```shell
 $ conda install -c conda-forge libmobility